microsoft/Kusto-Query-Language/doc/dcountif-aggfunction.md

 ---
 title: dcountif() (aggregation function) - Azure Data Explorer
-description: This article describes dcountif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/10/2022
+description: Learn how to use the dcountif() function to return an estimate of the number of distinct values of an expression for rows where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/16/2022
 ---
 # dcountif() (aggregation function)

-Calculates an estimate of the number of distinct values of *Expr* of rows for which *Predicate* evaluates to `true`.
+Estimates the number of distinct values of *Expr* for rows in which *Predicate* evaluates to `true`.
 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]

 ## Syntax